 When you’re looking to build your credit, you’ll likely only be approved for certain credit building cards, many of which offer low credit limits and require a deposit or annual fee.
 You’ll also usually miss out on the bonuses and perks of more lucrative rewards cards.

 That’s what makes the Petal 2 “Cash Back, No Fees” Visa Credit Card such a great option.
 Not only can you build credit and earn cash back without dealing with the fees and limitations of other starter cards, but the Petal 2 also offers a unique cash back structure and money-management tools that encourage you to pay on time and build good financial habits in the process.

 However, if you have trouble keeping up with due dates or are prone to overspending, the Petal 2 may not be the best fit, as the tradeoff for its rewards and simplicity may be a higher APR than some other credit cards.

 Unlike many credit building cards, which generally offer little in the way of rewards, the Petal 2 boasts a unique cash back program that incentivizes consistent on-time, monthly payments.

 To start, you’ll earn 1 percent cash back on eligible purchases.
-This rate then increases to 1.25 percent after you make six on-time, monthly payments, and to 1.5 percent after 12 on-time, monthly payments, which is not far-off from the base rate of many of the best cash back cards available.
-You may also have the opportunity to earn 2 percent – 10 percent cash back from select merchants.
+This rate then increases to 1.25 percent on eligible purchases after you make six on-time, monthly payments, and to 1.5 percent on eligible purchases after 12 on-time, monthly payments, which is not far-off from the base rate of many of the best cash back cards available.
+You may also have the opportunity to earn 2 percent – 10 percent cash back at select merchants.